-Dissolving a limited company, known as a voluntary company strike off or winding up, is a cost-effective and straightforward way to close companies that are no longer trading.
+Dissolving a limited company in the UK, known as a voluntary company strike-off or winding up, is a cost-effective and straightforward way to close companies that are no longer trading.

 If your company is effectively dormant and has served its purpose, then voluntarily striking it off the Companies House register is an attractive option for closure.

-We have years of experience dealing with company dissolution, so you can be confident of leaving the process in our hands.
+We have years of experience dealing with company dissolution, so you can be confident in leaving the process in our hands.

 - Change your business address from the outset and deal with all creditor correspondence.

-- Complete necessary forms on your behalf and notify HMRC.
+- Complete the necessary forms on your behalf and notify HMRC.

 - Keep you fully informed throughout until we reach dissolution.

-We have a straightforward, proven, six-step process for striking your company off that we can talk through with you.
+We have a straightforward, proven, six-step process for striking your company off that we can discuss with you.
 You’ll be kept fully informed and can contact the Future Strategy team every step of the way.